microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Add-PowerBIEncryptionKey.md

 # Add-PowerBIEncryptionKey

 ## SYNOPSIS
-Adds an encryption key for powerbi workspaces in Capacity
+Adds an encryption key for Power BI workspaces assigned to a capacity.

 ## SYNTAX